Vodafone NZ's new owners take control, say 5G network in December

 Vodafone New Zealand's new owners have officially taken control today - promising a more nimble operation while still having access to Vodafone's technology and global roaming (though some of the gloss was knocked off the latter with a 40 per cent roaming price rise earlier this month).

-The new owners hit the ground running, announcing a 5G network launch in Auckland Wellington, Christchurch and Queenstown in December - giving it a jump on rivals Spark and 2degrees, who are mired in Huawei's political troubles.
+CEO Jason Paris hit the ground running, announcing a 5G network launch in Auckland Wellington, Christchurch and Queenstown in December - giving Vodafone a jump on rivals Spark and 2degrees, who are mired in Huawei's political troubles.
 Nokia Networks will be its technology partner as revealed by the Herald yesterday.

+More than 100 cell sites will be upgraded to 5G by December - plus another 20 COWS (cell sites on wheels) will be deployed with 5G.
+COWS are typically used around sports events or concerts, or in holiday areas.

-More than 120 cell sites will be upgraded to 5G by December, while another 400 or so will get a souped-up version of 4G called 4.9G (marked by some telcos offshore as "5G").
+Another 400 or so cellsites will get a souped-up version of 4G called 4.9G (marked by some telcos offshore as "5G").

 Other areas will get 5G "over the next few years."